zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/zephyr/_index.md

 minutes_to_complete: 20

-who_is_this_for: Embedded software developers getting started with Zephyr RTOS.
+who_is_this_for: This is an introductory topic for software developers getting started with Zephyr RTOS.

 learning_objectives:
     - Build and run Zephyr applications on Corstone-300.